ableasdale/ml-java-client-kerberos/LDAP_SETUP.md

 ### Test

-As before, make sure you still have a valid cached ticket (`kinit` / `klist`) on the host running the tests
+As before, make sure you still have a valid cached ticket (`kinit` / `klist`) on the host where you're running the tests

 ![Run tests](src/main/resources/images/group-configuration/12_run_tests.png)